 - Nature of right.
 See above, Registered designs. - How protected.
-A right of priority exists in a design during the registration process. - How enforced.
-Enforcement is very limited, as there is no exclusive right to an unregistered design. - Length of protection.
-Protection lasts for six months from the date that the design is first used.
+A grace period of one year counted from the first public presentation exists in a design for the creator to register the design at the INPI.
+Should that deadline lapse, the design will not be considered new.
+The creator may still rely somewhat on registered community design legislation or copyright for some protection. - How enforced.
+Protection is very limited in unregistered designs, although the same basic measures used to enforce other IP rights apply. - Length of protection.
+Protection lasts for 12 months from the date that the design is first used, provided the creator later files an application claiming priority.